PeculiarVentures/GammaCV/app/sources/docs/get_started.md

     // Read current in to the tensor stream.getImageBuffer(input);

-    // Finaly run operation on GPU and then write result in to output tensor sess.runOp(pipeline, context, output);
+    // finaly run operation on GPU and then write result in to output tensor sess.runOp(pipeline, context, output);

-    // Draw result into canvas
+    // draw result into canvas
     gm.canvasFromTensor(canvasProcessed, output);

     // if we would like to be graph recalculated we need